-In regions where CO is highly depleted and the ortho-to-para ratio of $\rm H_2$ has declined to small values, another astrochemical process that is expected to occur is the build up relatively large abundances of $\rm H_2D^+$, which in turn can lead to the deuteration of species such $\rm N_2H^+$.
-Relatively high levels of deuteration of $\rm N_2H^+$ have been observed in IRDCs on both parsec scales \citep{barnes2016widespread} and in more localised, sub-parsec scale cores \citep[e.g.,][]{kong2016deuterium}.
-These studies have concluded that the conditions in these IRDCs are likely to be relatively chemically evolved, i.e., with the gas having been in a cold and dense state for at least several local free-fall times, in order to achieve the high levels of deuteration that are observed.
-However, this is not a unique solution: models of relatively rapid collapse of cores can achieve the high observed levels of deuteration if the CR ionization rate (CRIR) is relatively high.
+In regions where CO is highly depleted and the ortho-to-para ratio of $\rm H_2$ has declined to small values, another astrochemical process that is expected to occur is the build-up of relatively large abundances of $\rm H_2D^+$, which in turn can lead to the deuteration of species such as $\rm N_2H^+$.
+Relatively high levels of deuteration of $\rm N_2H^+$ have been observed in IRDCs on both parsec scales \citep{barnes2016widespread} and in more localised, sub-parsec scale cores \citep[e.g.][]{kong2016deuterium}.
+These studies have concluded that the conditions in these IRDCs are likely to be relatively chemically evolved, that is with the gas having been in a cold and dense state for at least several local free-fall times in order to achieve the high levels of deuteration that are observed.
+However, this is not a unique solution: models of relatively rapid collapse of cores can achieve the high observed levels of deuteration if the CR ionisation rate (CRIR) is relatively high.
 For example, \cite{hsu2021deuterium} have presented models of a massive ($60\:M_\odot$) core that can achieve abundance ratios of [$\rm N_2D^+$] / [$\rm N_2H^+$] $\sim 0.1$ within one free-fall time of $\sim 80,000\:$yr if the CRIR is $\sim 10^{-16}\:{\rm s}^{-1}$.